Freelancing software that helps you get paid faster.

 7 hacks to asking for testimonials from freelance clients

 One of the best ways to build your freelance business is to have happy clients, and to let the world know they’re happy!
+You'll find it much easier to draft winning proposal templates for new gigs if you pay attention to your past clients.

 A powerful way to attract new clients is to let them know that you’ve had success in the past meeting client needs and expectations.
 Gathering client testimonials is a great way to do that.